The Administrative Policies

 Given the provisions of the Patient Protection and Affordable Care Act (PPACA), and since this HRA was established for retirees only, any retiree returning as an employee of the University in any capacity will not be eligible to earn or receive retiree credits into their HRA account during their re-employment period.

-Excess credits may be used to purchase medical coverage for dependents.
+Excess credits may be used to purchase medical coverage for eligible dependents.
 Eligible dependents are defined as:

 If there are no eligible surviving dependents the accumulated credits will be forfeited.

-Duquesne University, through the Office of Human Resource Management, will be responsible for the administration of the plan internally or through a third party administrator.
+Duquesne University, through the Office of Human Resources, will be responsible for the administration of the plan internally or through a third party administrator.

 The University, through its Benefits and Budget Committees, will review the credit value to ascertain that the allowances for credits meet the financial objectives of the University, while at the same time addressing the needs of retirees to be able to afford medical coverage.

-Duquesne University reserves the right, at its sole discretion, to amend this Plan in whole or in part at any time and from time to time, or to terminate it at any time, without advance notice pursuant to the terms of the plan document.
-Amendments to the plan are made by the Office of Human Resource Management with the approval of the Vice President for Management and Business.
-Termination of the plan must be approved by the Vice President for Management and Business and approved by the Executive Committee of the University Board of Directors.
+Duquesne University reserves the right, as its sole discretion, to amend this Plan in whole or in part at any time and from time to time, or to terminate it at any time, without advance notice pursuant to the terms of the plan document.
+Amendments to the plan are made by the Office of Human Resources with the approval of the Vice President for Finance and Business.
+Termination of the plan must be approved by the Vice President for Finance and Business and approved by the Executive Committee of the University Board of Directors.